Melanie McLane

 Hybrid Appraisals–Safe or Sorry?

-WATCH TRAILER We’ll explore hybrid appraisal models being used by some appraisal management companies in which another person, such as a real estate licensee, collects data and takes photos of a property.
+Video We’ll explore hybrid appraisal models being used by some appraisal management companies in which another person, such as a real estate licensee, collects data and takes photos of a property.
 This information is then passed on to a certified real estate appraiser who performs a desk-top appraisal using the information provided by the third party.
-We will explore USPAP compliance, E & O insurance coverage and if this is just a simpler way to do more appraisals or something with inherent risk.
+We will explore USPAP compliance, E&O insurance coverage and if this is just a simpler way to do more appraisals or something with inherent risk.
 1-3 hours

 I Have an Idea for a Course: Now What?